A11YChi/meetup-event-logistics/README.md

 The resulting YouTube URL for this recording will be used in promoting the Live Stream for the event, as well as provide the Live Captioning service the Live Stream URL.

 ## Coordinating Live Caption Services
 We schedule our live captions and any other alternative communication services more than a week prior to the event.
 A11YChi uses Alternative Communication Services (ACS).
-While the business has an online form to request services, we typically contact the operations manager, Carmin Beardsley, directly via email to ensure proper scheduling.
+While the business has an online form to request services, we typically contact Customer Service Specialist **Raja Seivwright** directly via email (**raja@acscaptions.com**), cc: **Dennis Deacon** (**deconspray@gmail.com**) to ensure proper scheduling.

 Live captions can be provided in-person and remotely.
 For our meetups, we leverage remote live captioning.
 This requires the live streaming and supportive wi-fi to be of the highest quality.
 When scheduling the event with Carmin, we provide the following information:
 * Date of event